delight-im/PHP-Auth/Migration.md

  * The database schema has changed.

    * The MySQL database schema has changed.
-Use the statement below to update your database:
+Use the statements below to update your database:

      ```sql
      ALTER TABLE users